 It’s easy to see the amount of complexity and variables at play when looking at library staff scheduling.
 Library directors want their staff to be scheduled in a productive manner, and one that ensures the smooth functioning of the library.
 However, libraries are a lot different to other organizations.

 Library systems are all about the people within them.
 Whether it’s full time or part-time staff, volunteers or interns, the library has a responsibility to treat everyone equitably and with respect.
-Their schedules then, shouldn’t be treated any differently.
+This includes scheduling staff equitably as well.
 Availability, personal lives, and the concept of a consistent schedule are all aspects to consider when setting schedules for library staff.

 Unfair, biased, or disorganized schedules have the potential to harm employee morale.
 In fact, according to the Economic Policy Institute, Less than 11% of workers on regular work schedules report experiencing work-family conflict often, in contrast with as many as 26% of irregular/on-call shift employees.
 It’s obvious how an unpredictable, unfair schedule can harm employee morale within a workplace.
 But how can this be solved?
 With rules-based scheduling and employee notifications within a scheduling solution, these issues can be resolved.
-Fair shifts and advance notice are ensured, allowing library staff to focus on their duties instead of worrying about their schedule.
+This ensures fair shifts and advance notice, allowing library staff to focus on their duties instead of worrying about their schedule.

 Without a doubt, scheduling can prove to be a significant administrative speed bump in the productivity of any organization.
 Additionally, one of the most common problems in library scheduling is the stress that comes with it.
 Library directors, administrators, controllers, and branch managers all want the same thing: a simple, easy, repeatable, quick scheduling process that’s effective and fair.